phenogit/phenogit.github.io/kit-korner-notes.markdown

         XX: Standard, out to get them.
 In principle it creates a force.
 Follow-up doubles by either partner are penalties Pass followed by double is cooperative.
 It typically shows a 3 card holding in the doubled suit, perhaps 5-3-3-2 shape with a doubleton in partner's major.
         Partner will tend to sit the double only if he has 3 trumps.
+        2H: Good raise
+        2S: No game interest, any strength

     1S-(2D)-??